-Here are great tips to increase your affiliate income that you can apply right away.
+Here are 9 tips to increase your affiliate income that you can apply right away.

 1. Be intentional with your affiliate links.